gmoraleda/moraleda.info/_posts/2020-10-08-how-to-be-a-good-developer.md

 Push back.
 Say no. Don't be shy.
 Is this new feature compliant with the rest of the app?
 Are the designs consistent?
 Can we use a native feature that will save us time compared to building everything ourselves?

 Your work will be product driven.
 And hopefully your product managers will know what are they doing.
 But that won't always be the case.
 It is your job to guide them whenever is required.
-To know and defend your platform.
+To know and ~~defend~~ help your PM to better understand the constraints and possibilities of your platform[^1].
 To say no whenever you think you should.

 Don't be that developer pulling tickets from a backlog, processing them and putting them to _Done_.

 Care.
 Because your work is a reflection of yourself.
 Care.
 Because caring is indeed what will make a difference.

+---
+[^1]: A change suggested by a good friend of mine.
+A PM himself 👮‍♂️